Who Gets Custom Deal Toys (and What Exactly are They For?)

 One reason was their distinctive designs, which, again, had special meaning and resonance for those involved in the transaction.
 Having a design specific to a deal, and all the many challenges and shared experiences that went into bringing that deal to fruition is what gives custom deal toys so much perceived value and cachet for participants.

 (At The Corporate Presence, we’re regularly provided evidence of that perceived value.
-We routinely receive requests, from both bankers and their clients, to replace lost or broken deal toys that were originally given years and sometimes even decades ago).
+We routinely receive requests, from both bankers and their clients, to replace lost or broken deal mementos that were originally given years and sometimes even decades ago).

 Deal Toy with Embedded Drug Vial